Moroccan mafia: Media coverage

 The many murders which were carried out by the Moroccan mafia were a turning point in criminal journalism across Belgium and the Netherlands.
 Although the Moroccan mafia is not the first criminal phenomenon in these countries, it is the first to receive both international and intensive media coverage.
 The Dutch virtual tax reforms of the 2010s encouraged the emergence of inexpensive print media, which could therefore be widely distributed and relayed.
 These broadcasts were the precursors of a trend that gained momentum after the assassination of journalist Martin Kok in 2016.
 The Dutch newspaper De Telegraaf benefited greatly from the public enthusiasm for the criminal war that was taking place in its cities, which received unprecedented media coverage.
+While some Dutch media outlets decided to censor the first and last names of the editors who published articles, other news outlets like De Telegraaf did not give into the panic, and refused to practice censorship.

 After the attacks on De Telegraaf and Panorama in 2017, lawyer Christien Wildeman stated:

 The impact is heavy on editors, journalism and society, but we will never remain silent.
 Almost a thousand people work in the head office.
 We are far from ignoring their feelings of insecurity in their workplace.
 Our social rights and democracy are under unbearable pressure, and we must all fight together.
 From these attacks, we learned a lot of things, notably that we must always remain vigilant.

-While some Dutch media outlets decided to censor the first and last names of the editors who published articles, other news outlets like De Telegraaf did not give into the panic, and refused to practice censorship.

-Over the years, foreign media outlets also reported on the Moroccan mafia, particularly in Germany, Spain, Italy, Brazil, Colombia, Chile, Morocco and the United Kingdom.
-The BBC media estimated that the Netherlands is in the process of becoming a narco-state.
+Over the years, foreign media outlets also reported on the Moroccan mafia, particularly in Germany, Spain, Italy, Brazil, Colombia, Chile, Morocco, and the United Kingdom.
+BBC News stated in 2019 that the Netherlands was in the process of becoming a narco-state.